padlock-xpl/padlock-xpl.org/content/blog/comparing-padlock-to-other-blockchains.md

 It would result in an easily regulated class of supernodes.
 Not great for censorship resistance.

+Third, in order for lightning to scale, Bitcoin Core would need a block size increase.
+To onboard everyone in the US with just one channel would take nearly 3 and a half years (`330,000,000 / 3 tps / 60 seconds in a minute / 60 minutes in hour / 24 hours in days / 365 days in year = 3.49`).
+Also, sometimes channels will need to be rebalanced, which creates more transactions.
+This also is assuming no other transactions are being made.
+You'll also need to open more than one channel most likely.
+With four channels (which is on the low side) it'd take 14 years (`3.49 * 4 = 13.96`)

 PADLOCK aims to scale on-chain, which is much simpler and doesn't result in a special and easily regulated class of supernodes, like lightning does.